fenago/machine-learning/lab_guides/lab_5.md

 algorithm, which does precisely that: It builds a continuous perceptron by reducing the log loss of a classifier.

-Recall from Chapter 4 that the perceptron algorithm consisted in starting with a random classifier and successively picking a random point and applying the perceptron trick.
+Recall from Lab 4 that the perceptron algorithm consisted in starting with a random classifier and successively picking a random point and applying the perceptron trick.
 The perceptron trick had the following steps: